submariner-io/submariner-website/src/content/deployment/with-discovery.md

 subctl deploy-broker --kubeconfig <PATH-TO-KUBECONFIG-BROKER> --service-discovery --broker-cluster-context <BROKER-CONTEXT-NAME>
 ```

 kubefed will be installed in the broker cluster, as lighthouse currently depends on it for resource distribution.
-Such dependency will be eliminated in the future.
+This dependency will be eliminated in the future.

 #### Join Clusters

-To join all the other clusters with the broker cluster run using the broker-info.subm generated in the folder from which the previous step was run.
+To join all the other clusters with the broker cluster, run subctl using the broker-info.subm generated in the folder from which the previous step was run.

 {{% notice info %}}
 You will need a kubeconfig file with multiple contexts, a default admin context pointing to